The Wikidata Query Logs Dataset: Case Study: Question Answering

 Surprisingly, we find that GRISP\textsubscript{Prev} achieves much higher F\textsubscript{1}-scores than GRISP\textsubscript{WDQL} on SimpleQuestions, LC-QuAD 2.0, and WWQ, although these datasets seem to be easier than the other ones judging from the statistics (lower share of advanced queries, see \Cref{tab:stats}, and of distinct query patterns, see \Cref{tab:ext}).
-We hypothesize (and provide evidence below) that this is not because GRISP\textsubscript{WDQL} generates bad SPARQL queries for these datasets, but because these three datasets expect SPARQL queries following dataset-specific conventions or patterns that are different from natural query formulations and can only be learned from the respective training sets.
-For instance, \cite{modernsempar} showed that LC-QuAD 2.0 queries can be generated with 92\% F\textsubscript{1}, when gold entities and properties are given, suggesting that query generation is actually easy on this benchmark and follows repetitive patterns that can be learned well from seeing similar training data.
+Below, we provide evidence that this is not because GRISP\textsubscript{WDQL} generates bad SPARQL queries for these datasets, but because these three datasets expect SPARQL queries following dataset-specific conventions or patterns that are different from natural query formulations and can only be learned from the respective training sets.
+For example, \cite{modernsempar} showed that LC-QuAD 2.0 queries can be generated with 92\% F\textsubscript{1}, when gold entities and properties are given, suggesting that query generation is actually easy on this benchmark and follows repetitive patterns that can be learned well from seeing similar training data.
 Consequently, if conventions are not followed, it is easy to get low F\textsubscript{1}-scores despite producing sensible SPARQL queries.
-This would also explain why GRISP\textsubscript{Prev + WDQL} almost closes the gap to GRISP\textsubscript{Prev} on these three datasets.
+This also explains why GRISP\textsubscript{All} almost closes the gap to GRISP\textsubscript{Prev} on these three datasets.